rl1987/trickster.dev/tricksterblog/content/post/understanding-abstract-syntax-trees.md

 }
 ```

-Command to dump AST would be the following:
+Command to dump the AST would be the following:

 ```
 $ clang -Xclang -ast-dump -fsyntax-only hello.c
 ```

-Since we included stdio.h at the top it gets parsed as well, thus printing a fairly
+Since we included stdio.h at the top it gets parsed as well, thus producing a fairly
-excessive amount of stuff.
+excessive amount of output.
 The code we wrote ourselves would be represented at the
 bottom of the output:

 ```